Archive for the ‘Dhrupad Vocal’ Category

 A later recording of the Younger Dagar Brothers has both the sthayi and antara

-The photos show Ramprasanna Bannerjee playing the Rudra Veena and his younger brother Gopeshwar Bannerjee of the Vishnupur Dhrupad Tradition.
+The photos in this post show Ramprasanna Bannerjee playing the Rudra Veena and his younger brother Gopeshwar Bannerjee of the Vishnupur Dhrupad Tradition.
 The world of Dhrupad will be eternally grateful to them for being farsighted enough to publish their two gems with Dhrupad compositions – The Sangit Manjari and the Sangit Chandrika.

 Dhrupad Compositions With Four Parts – Rahimuddin, Hussainuddin, Aminuddin, Zahiruddin and Faiyazuddin Dagar